How Long to Wait For a Short Sale Approval

-A really lengthy short sale period can also mean that the bank has internal problems, not enough staff, or that it's lost the file a few times, prompting the listing agent to resend the package over and over again.
+An especially lengthy short sale period can also mean that the bank has internal problems, a staff shortage, or that it's lost the file a few times, prompting the listing agent to resend the package over and over again.
 An extended delay can also mean that the appraisal is substantially higher than your offer and the listing agent is building a case for a new appraiser.

 Patience Is Key

 Unfortunately, you can't always avoid problems on a short sale.
 One of the hardest things for buyers to understand is that threatening cancellation of the offer means absolutely nothing to the bank.
 It doesn't care about the condition of the property, its location, the repairs you want to make, or any urgent matter affecting you.
-Your best bet is to stick it out and wait if you truly want the home.
+Your best bet—if you truly want the home—is to stick it out and wait.